Types of accommodation

 Cyprus Refugee Council Visit Website

-The following types of accommodation are available for asylum seekers in Cyprus:
+The following types of accommodation are available for asylum applicants in Cyprus:

-• First Reception Centre, Pournara at Kokkinotrimithia – The reception centre located in Kokkinothrimithia, on the outskirts of Nicosia, was originally established in 2014 as a tented facility with a 350-person capacity with EU funding to help deal with increased arrivals from Syria and was envisaged only to provide 72-hour emergency accommodation to newly arrived asylum-seekers.
-From 2020 onwards, asylum seekers that have arrived in the country in an irregular manner are referred to Pournara.
+• First Reception Centre, Pournara at Kokkinotrimithia – The reception centre located in Kokkinothrimithia, on the outskirts of Nicosia, was originally established in 2014 as a tented facility with a 350-person capacity with EU funding to help deal with increased arrivals from Syria and was envisaged only to provide 72-hour emergency accommodation to newly arrived asylum-applicants.
+From 2020 onwards, asylum applicants that have arrived in the country in an irregular manner are referred to Pournara.
 The services provided in the Centre include identification, registration, and lodging of asylum applications as well as medical screenings and vulnerability assessments.
-The duration of stay in 2023 was approximately 30-40 days for adults whereas for UASC it is longer and on average 3 months.
-During their stay in the Centre asylum seekers are not permitted to exit.
+In 2023, the average duration of stay was 30-40 days for adults and 80 days for UASC.
+In 2024, the duration of stay was similar to 2023, however there was a significant number of cases were the duration of stay for adults and families reached 3 months and for UASC 4 months.[1]
+During their stay in the Centre asylum applicants are not permitted to exit.

 • Kofinou Reception Centre for Applicants of International Protection – The main Reception Centre, located in the village of Kofinou some 40km from Nicosia, was expanded in 2014 to have a 400-bed capacity.
 The Centre has been operating at its maximum capacity since January 2016.
-Kofinou Reception Centre is the only Centre that provides accommodation for the entire duration of the asylum procedures, which permits freedom of movement.
-Prepαrations to increase the capacity of the Centre were initiated in 2022 and the new areas are expected to become available during 2024.
+Kofinou Reception Centre is the only Centre that provides accommodation for the entire duration of the asylum procedures and which permits freedom of movement.
+Preparations to increase the capacity of the Centre were initiated in 2022 with a new section was completed in 2023.
+Works continue and the areas under renovation are expected to become available during 2025.

-• Community – Private accommodation – The main form of accommodation used by asylum seekers is private accommodation secured independently, in all areas of Cyprus.
+• Community – Private accommodation – The main form of accommodation used by asylum applicants is private accommodation secured independently, in all areas of Cyprus.
 There are no standards or conditions regulated for rented accommodation in Cyprus.
-Therefore, asylum seekers living in private accommodation may often be living in appalling conditions.[1]
-Asylum seekers are expected to find accommodation on their own and there are no services available to refer persons to suitable accommodation or assist persons to identify and secure accommodation, including vulnerable persons and families with children, with the exception of an extremely few cases where the SWS assist.
-Indicatively, at the end of 2023 there were approximately 25,000 asylum seekers in the country whereas the total capacity of Centres is under 3000.
+Therefore, asylum applicants living in private accommodation may often be living in appalling conditions.[2]
+Asylum applicants are expected to find accommodation on their own and there are no services available to refer persons to suitable accommodation or assist persons to identify and secure accommodation, including vulnerable persons and families with children, with the exception of an extremely few cases where the SWS assist.
+Indicatively, at the end of 2024 there were approximately 20,000 asylum applicants in the country whereas the total capacity of centres during the asylum procedures is approximately 1,400 persons.

 In 2022 due to the increase in arrivals of UASC and lack of capacity to house them in the UASC shelters, hotels have been used as a temporary accommodation measure.
 The conditions in the hotels are not considered up to standard.
-The use of hotels continued in 2023.
+[4] The use of hotels continued in 2023 and for most of in 2024, by early 2025 all hotels ceased operations for this purpose.[5]

-[1] Based on reports from asylum seekers to Cyprus Refugee Council social advisors and home visits carried out by the advisors.
+[2] Based on reports from asylum applicants to Cyprus Refugee Council social advisors and home visits carried out by the advisors.

 [6] Ministry of Transport, Communications and Works, Announcement: Tender Announcement for the Construction of a “LIMNES” Hospitality Center for International Protection Applicants and a Pre-Departure Center for persons who will be repatriated to the Menogia area of Larnaca District, 26 January 2023, available in Greek at: http://bit.ly/3TZaArO; Cyprus Mail, EU and Cyprus close to an agreement for support on migration, 30 August 2023, available at: http://bit.ly/3JVBE6D.